How do I recover a lost or forgotten AWS password?

 To reset a root user password

-If you no longer have access to that email address, you can't receive a password reset email.
-For some strategies that can help you recover a password for an email address that you no longer have access to, see Troubleshooting general issues.
+If you no longer have access to that email address, then you can't receive a password reset email.
+For some strategies that can help you recover a password for an email address that you no longer have access to, see Troubleshooting general IAM issues.

 To reset the password for an account that you created using AWS Organizations